natlogica/hundred-days/r1-log.md

 ### R1D26
 More practice using lists and dictionaries, with a project to create a command-line program that converts a word into its corresponding NATO alphabet letters.

+### R1D27
+Today's lesson involves graphical user interfaces using Tkinter and function arguments.
+The project for today is a unit converter program that uses these elements in its gui.